qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-4-1.rst

   python -m SimpleHTTPServer

 You should now be able to open the tutorial application by browsing to ``http://localhost:8000/qooxdoo-tutorial/build/index.html``.
+Make sure to use ``generate.py build`` to create the build version of your application, which doesn't have any dependencies to your local qooxdoo sdk anymore.

 Also, a regular Java Runtime Environment (JRE) is necessary on your machine to run Selenium.